paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Disposal of a Node

 Disposing of a node once it has served its purpose calls `Dispose()` on the item if it is an `IDiposable`.
-It then moves the node to the recycle bin for where it was originally created.
+It then moves the node to the recycle bin for where it was initially created.

 If an item has a known lifetime then by far the best way is with a `using` statement.
 Like `Try/Finally` it is guaranteed to be called.
 If the work requires waiting for resources, then put the `using` statement in a Coroutine, or it's equivalent.